 - Collision Prevention Assist Plus Inoperative message

-- Vehicle loses power or won't respond to the gas pedal
+- The vehicle loses power or won't respond to the gas pedal.

 - Brake Assist warning message on dashboard

-- Interference: You may get Collision Prevention Assist Plus Inoperative error if you are driving near sources of electromagnetic radiation such as driving near a radio station.
+- Interference: You may get Collision Prevention Assist Plus Inoperative error if you drive near sources of electromagnetic radiation such as driving near a radio station.

 - Battery Voltage: This message may come up if the battery voltage is too low.
 For example, if you turn off the engine but keep the ignition on while parked.
 Once you restart the car, you may be greeted with Collision Prevention Assist Plus Inoperative error message.
 Keep the vehicle running at idle or driving for about 30 minutes should charge the battery and reset this warning.